Hinge window security screens on house on Brisbane's southside

 • News

 In Australia, where durability, safety, and aesthetics are important factors, security doors and screens are crucial for safeguarding homes.
+Security screens cover windows and doors to block intruders, insects and debris while allowing airflow, effectively sealing the openings of your home’s entry points.
 Selecting the appropriate material ensures that your security screens will endure the test of time, inclement weather, and any intruders.
+The screen mesh is the critical component in filtering pests and providing security, with different materials like stainless steel and aluminum offering unique benefits for various needs.
+Among premium choices, ForceField stands out as a leading example of 316 marine-grade stainless steel security screen mesh, renowned for its durability and superior protection.
 The best materials for security doors and screens that are suited to Australia’s particular environment and security requirements are examined here.

 Aluminium frames for security screens

 Aluminium is the most popular material for security screens and doors frames.
-Valued for its lightweight nature and versatility, when treated with powder coating, it offers excellent resistance to Australia’s intense UV rays and heat.
+Valued for its lightweight nature, strength and versatility, when treated with powder coating, it offers excellent resistance to Australia’s intense UV rays and heat.

 • Lightweight yet strong, suitable for large doors or screens.